Battle of Maida: Battle

 Only when the armies were nearly in contact did Stuart realize that he was outnumbered, but he allowed the battle to commence without changing any orders.
-Kempt detached the Royal Corsican Rangers and Sicilians as skirmishers.
+Kempt detached the Royal Corsican Rangers and Royal Sicilian Volunteers as skirmishers.
 These got into a brawl with Compère's voltigeurs (light companies) and fell back.
 Kempt sent the flankers of the 35th Foot and the light company of the 20th Foot to help.
 Once the British troops halted the French skirmishers, they rejoined Kempt.
 At this time, Compère launched the 1st Light at Kempt, while the 42nd Line aimed to strike Acland.
 Since it had a head start, 1st Light's attack columns met Kempt's troops first.
 At 150 yards, the Advanced Guard fired its first volley but the 1st Light continued to advance.
 Kempt's second volley was fired at a range of 80 yards, wounding Compère, who nevertheless urged his men on.
 Though disordered by their losses, the French closed to 20 yards, where they absorbed a third volley.
 This fire completely broke up the 1st Light and its soldiers turned and fled.
 Compère, who literally rode into the British line, and others were captured in the brief melée that followed.

 As the 1st Light's attack collapsed, Kempt's men charged their shaken enemies.
 As the French formation disintegrated, the Advanced Guard went out of control, chasing the fleeing French as far as Maida.
 Meanwhile, the 42nd advanced on Acland in two battalion columns.
 The British fired at a range of 300 yards and blazed away until the French attack ground to a halt.
 Aware that their neighboring regiment was fleeing from the battlefield, the 42nd also decamped.
 Seeing his left wing in rout, Reynier sent Peyri's brigade to face Acland.
 After a brisk action, the Poles were routed at bayonet point.
 The Swiss, however, maintained order and gave a good account of themselves.
 After Stuart sent reinforcements into the fight, the Swiss battalion fell back to join Digonet's brigade.
 Acland and Cole now advanced on Digonet and the Swiss.
 The 9th Chasseurs charged, forcing the British battalions to form square.
 Oswald's brigade appeared on the scene, but Digonet still held his ground, supported by the cavalry and the guns.
 Finally, the 20th Foot arrived from the coast and began firing at the exposed right flank of the 23rd Light.
 At this, Digonet and the Swiss began an orderly retreat and the battle was over.